 Trap-Neuter-Release Assistant: As a volunteer, you may respond to requests for trapping feral or free-roaming cats or assist a more experienced TNR volunteer doing the same.
 Duties may include counseling the public, trap pickup & delivery, assessing trap sites, setting traps and arranging for monitoring, retrieving trapped cats, and cleaning traps.

 NOTE: If you need your volunteer hours to count toward community service (court ordered, school, organization, etc.) we must know this ahead of time.
+Please be aware that we CANNOT accept Community Service volunteers with the following charges, either current or past: felonies, violence/assault or animal cruelty.
 You must bring your paperwork with you each time you volunteer and all community service hours must be signed off on at the time of volunteering.
 We will NOT backdate volunteer hours.